ForgedCookies/nijinohara-Staff/README.md

 ## Timetable authoring
 Authoring timetable is easy.
 All timetables are placed in routes.json file and 3 keys are defined for each item in the table.
+If you get dizzy reading code you can load a JSON file into this site and edit: https://forgedcookies.github.io/JSONNest-Edit/

+### Keys in each object
 1. ```"station": "example", ```
 Station name in strings.